Poach420/FAMOUS-AI-BUILD-NEW-FOR-DYAD/README.md

-# Welcome to your Dyad app
+# Digital Ninja App Builder

+A fresh start to create, deploy, and scale custom applications without lock-ins or dependencies.